anandkodical/Devops-learning/Linux/README.md

 44 mv file1 /var/xyz : file1 will be moved to xyz directory

 45 mv abc /var/xyz : abc directory will be moved inside xyz directory

+46 rm <filename> : Used to delete the file

+47 rmdir -r <directory> : To delete the directory

+48 ls -ltr t1.txt : to print t1.txt

+49 ls -ltr p[0-9] : Print files which starts with p and next having the numbers from 0-9

+50 ls -ltr p[0-9a-z] : Print files starts with p and net character from 0-9 and any character

+51 wc -l t1.txt : To print the line numbers of t1.txt

+52 wc -w t1.txt : To print word count of t1.txt

+53. wc -c t1.txt : To print tottal number of character in file t1.txt